 - 1/2 teaspoon baking soda

 - 1/4 teaspoon salt

 - 170 grams (3/4 cup or 1 and 1/2 sticks) unsalted butter, melted and cooled

 - 1 teaspoon vanilla extract

-- Place in the oven for 45-50 minutes or until a skewer inserted in the middle comes out clean.
-Leave on a wire rack to cool completely.
+- Bake cake for 45-50 minutes or until a skewer inserted in the middle comes out clean.
+Leave cake to cool for 10 minutes before carefully removing from pan and transferring to a wire rack to cool completely.

 - Add half the sugar and one tablespoon of milk and beat until combined.
 Add the remaining sugar and beat until smooth.

 - Add melted chocolate, ensuring the chocolate is still smooth and melted but is not hot.
 Beat until the chocolate is completely mixed through.
 If frosting is too thick, add an extra tablespoon of milk.